zoom/data-visualization-sample-app/README.md

 # Zoom - Data Visualization Sample App

+**NOTE** This is a WIP and ONLY for Development Testing Purposes

 This is a sample application demonstrating the basics of developing an app for the Zoom Marketplace showing:

 * OAuth2 Authorization Flow
 * OAuth2 Refresh Flow
-* Webhook Event Handling
-* Zoom API Data retrieval into persistent storage
+* Zoom API Data retrieval
-* Simple Zoom API data visualizations of your Zoom Account Activity

 ## Scenario / User Story